pbeukema/LabHacks/readme.md

 * Make a startup file for your jupyter notebooks that preloads modules like numpy and scipy to save you time and also so that your figures are always publication quality, from the get go, without modification.
 The config file can specify font sizes, legends, color themes etc.

-* [Here](https://unsupervisedmethods.com/cheat-sheet-of-machine-learning-and-python-and-math-cheat-sheets-a4afe4e791b6) is an extremely well curated series of quick references for data science in python (numpy, scipy, pandas), ML algorithms, probability and more
+* Learning Data Science?
+[Here](https://unsupervisedmethods.com/cheat-sheet-of-machine-learning-and-python-and-math-cheat-sheets-a4afe4e791b6) is an extremely well curated series of quick references for data science in python (numpy, scipy, pandas), ML algorithms, probability and more

+* Getting into deep learning?
+[Here](https://startupsventurecapital.com/essential-cheat-sheets-for-machine-learning-and-deep-learning-researchers-efb6a8ebd2e5) is a similar reference for machine learning (ML) and deep learning.

 ##  Programming
 * Start using github.
 It is excellent for version control and for sharing (instead of having analysis_v4_p3.2_final.py you just have analysis.py).
 Other researchers can replicate exactly what you did.
 This will save you time, if someone emails you for example.